Jude Bellingham completes move to Borussia Dortmund from Birmingham City | Goal.com

 The 17-year-old is now officially the most expensive teenager in European football, which caps a meteoric rise to prominence for the midfielder over the past 12 months.

-Bellingham has scored four goals in 43 appearances in all competitions for Birmingham in 2019-20, and will likely take in his final outing for the club when they take on Derby on the final day of the season.
+Bellingham has scored four goals in 43 appearances in all competitions for Birmingham in 2019-20, and will likely take in his final outing for the club when they come up against Derby on the final day of the season.